 To assist with comparisons, I highlighted the previously mentioned metrics when players were better than Martinez.
 It didn’t take long.

-Only Frank Thomas, Vladimir Guerrero, Jeff Bagwell, Ken Griffey Jr, Mike Piazza, Wade Boggs, and Tony Gwynn topped Martinez in any category.
-Thomas and Guerrero were the lone two besting the former Mariner more than once.
-Both were first ballot Hall of Famers, as were Griffey, Boggs, and Gwynn.
+Only Frank Thomas, Jeff Bagwell, Ken Griffey Jr, Mike Piazza, Wade Boggs, and Tony Gwynn topped Martinez in any category.
+Thomas was the lone player besting the former Mariner more than once.
+The “Big Hurt” was a first ballot Hall of Famer, as were Griffey, Boggs, and Gwynn.

 That brings up an important issue for Mariner fans to remember about their beloved Edgar.
 He wasn’t a first ballot Hall of Famer like his teammate Ken Griffey.
 But, the two-time batting champion’s production does compare very well to his peers.